 Day centres can provide a welcome break for people who want to leave the house but need to remain well-supported and safe.
-Some local social services run day centres, sometimes with NHS involvement.
-Others can be privately owned.
-See what is available in your area.
+Some day centres are owned by health and social care trusts (HSCTs).
+Others can be run by charities, such as Age NI, or privately owned.
+Use our Dementia Directory to see what is available in your area - alzheimers.org.uk/dementiadirectory